Dustin-Ray/capyCRYPT/CONTRIBUTING.md

 - **Anticipated workload**: These labels range from something you could reasonably solve in an afternoon, to large-scale projects that add entirely new functionaltiy to the library.
 - **Good first issue**: These are issues that require minimal design work.
 Examples are provided to help you get started and can largely be built off of directly.
 - **Literature**: These are items that can help you gain experience implementing formal specifications (i.e. from journals) into code.
 They anticiapte an advanced understanding of cryptographic topics, but are still great for someone without industry experience.
 - **Feature vs. Fix**: Add new functionality to the library, or help us fix something!
-These labels are standard in industry and will give you a good sense of how issues are prioritized in industry.
+These labels are standard in industry and will give you a good sense of how issues are prioritized in large and complex projects.

 ASK QUESTIONS about topics you don't understand.
 Don't let your brain scare you away from denser looking issues!
 We are here to help at every step.
 When you find something you want to work on, proceed with the following steps: